cloudfoundry/cf-networking-onboarding/c2c.prolific.md

 Container to Container Networking - Part 1.1 - Network Namespaces

 ## Assumptions
-- You have an OS CF deployed
+- You have an OS CF deployed with at least 2 diego cells
 - You have done the other stories in this track

 ## Review